Arsenal21/stripe-payments/stripe-payments/readme.txt

 = 2.0.33 =
 - Fixed payment error when Legacy API is enabled.
+- Changed the way security tokens are generated.
+Should help prevent `Invalid security token` error on servers with aggressive caching.
 - Added `Disable Security Token Check` settings option.

 = 2.0.32 =